Mukbang: Culture

-Mukbang (먹방) emerged from a solo-eating population in South Korea, that found entertainment in watching actors and actresses eating in TV shows and movies.
 The contrast to the traditional eating culture that revolves around eating from the same communal dishes at the family dinner table has been acknowledged.

+Mukbangs provide a virtual social dining experience that helps alleviate loneliness through creating a sense of companionship for socially isolated individuals who seek connection through shared meal experiences.
+The growing popularity of these videos reflects a real social need, as shown by UK statistics where 15% of viewers report not having a shared meal with family members in over six months.

 It has been suggested one can vicariously satisfy the desire for food by viewing.
 In Korea, individuals who stream mukbang are called broadcast jockeys (BJs).
 As a result, high level of interaction BJ-to-viewer and viewer-to-viewer contributes to the sociability aspect of producing and consuming mukbang content.
-For example, during broadcast jockey, Changhyun's interaction with his audience he temporarily paused to follow a fan's directions on what to eat next and how to eat it.
+For example, during broadcast jockey Changhyun's interaction with his audience he temporarily paused to follow a fan's directions on what to eat next and how to eat it.
 Viewers may influence the direction of the stream but the BJ retains control over what he or she eats.
 Ventriloquism, by which BJs mime the actions of their fans by directing food to the camera in a feeding motion and eating in their stead, is another technique that creates the illusion of a shared experience in one room.

 A study conducted by Seoul National University found that within a two-year time frame (April 2017 to April 2019) the term "mukbang" was used in over 100,000 videos from YouTube.
 It reported that alleviating the feelings of loneliness associated with eating alone may be the primary reason for mukbang's popularity.
-In a pilot study from February 2022 on mukbang-watching and mental health, psychologists lay the foundation for future investigation into the potential detriments of using mukbang, or virtual eating, as a substitute for social experiences.
+In a pilot study from February 2022 on mukbang watching and mental health, psychologists lay the foundation for future investigation into the potential detriments of using mukbang, or virtual eating, as a substitute for social experiences.
 Another reason for mukbang viewing could be its potential sexual appeal.
 Researchers have argued that mukbangs can be viewed to satisfy eating-related fetishes, and have commented on the sexualized gaze brought about by watching hosts in such a private and intimate state.
-Mukbang has also been described as a multi-sensory experience and compared to a similar carnal video type, pornography.
-It has been proposed that strict regulation on pornography and sexual material in Korea could be a contributing factor to the popularity of mukbang.
-Researchers liken the reduced satisfaction of eating from fervid viewership of mukbang to the diminished satisfaction of sex from overconsumption of pornography.
-Other studies argue that individuals who watch mukbang do so for entertainment, as an escape from reality, or to get satisfaction from the ASMR aspects of mukbang such as the eating sounds and sensations.
+Other studies argue that individuals who watch mukbang do so for entertainment, as an escape from reality, or to get satisfaction from the ASMR aspects of mukbang such as eating sounds and sensations.
+Watching mukbang videos often creates an parasocial interaction between the mukbanger and the viewer, and it could also increase the likelihood of solo-dining of viewers.